-The Acquisition would result in the following estimated rail traffic changes to the existing rail lines that would be connected by the project:
+The proposed Acquisition would result in the following estimated changes in traffic over the rail lines connected by the proposed construction:

-- Traffic on the existing NS line would increase from 22 to 41 trains per day. - Traffic on the existing UP St. Elmo, IL to Sydney line would increase by six trains per day. - Traffic on the new construction would be nine trains per day.
+- Traffic on the existing Conrail line north of the NS/Conrail intersection would increase from five to seven trains per day. - Traffic on the existing NS line east of the NS/Conrail intersection would increase from 3 to 12 trains per day. - Traffic on the new construction would be seven trains per day.

-2.5.1.2 Alternatives
+3.2.1.2 Alternatives